RefMags/exercise-Ruby-/README.md

-Exercise used to practice Ruby programming
+Exercise used to practice Ruby programming.

-Mostly, based on personal notes using material being studied, group discussions, 1on1 pair programming.
+Mostly, based on personal notes using
+ - material being studied,
+ - group discussions,
+ - 1on1 pair programming.